 Lake Linganore has been used for recreation for 50 years.
 During this time no known serious illness or injury due to E. coli exposure has been documented.
 Over the years, significant improvements have been made to County agricultural land and waste management practices to increase surface water quality.
 Residents have used and continue to use the private lake at their own risk.
 As with any lake, residents can reduce risks of contracting waterborne illnesses by not swallowing lake water and minimizing contact after rainfall events, during periods of excessive algae or siltation or when E. coli levels are higher than normal.
 Lake Linganore is no exception to Maryland Department of the Environment’s general advice that “…you should avoid swimming in natural waters within 48 hours of a heavy rain event…”.

 Phycocyanin (PC) is a pigment-protein complex found in cyanobacteria (also called blue-green algae).
 Because it fluoresces at certain wavelengths, PC can be conveniently and cost effectively semi-quantitatively measured in real time with field light reflectance instrumentation (especially if sampling personnel are already present sampling for E. coli).
 PC is a surrogate / indictor for the possible presence of cyanobacteria.
-Cyanobacteria are of interest because they can produce natural toxins that may be irritating or hazardous to recreational users and pets.
+Cyanobacteria are of interest because they can produce toxins that may be irritating or hazardous to recreational users and pets.
 Cyanobacteria are routinely present in the community lakes including Lake Linganore.
 Concentrations of cyanobacteria typically increase through the warmer months and late into fall.
-Because field testing for PC is semi-quantitative screening method, further quantitative testing for cyanobacteria / toxins occurs if warranted by elevated or rapidly rising PC/CHL ratio field readings.
-Cyanobacteria become a greater concern when PC/CHL readings rise rapidly and PC is >50ug/L. When PC & CHL are elevated and the PC/CHL ratio increases over days, this may signal a potential cyanobacteria bloom.
-If this occurs colorimetric test strips can be used to determine the potential presence of cyanobacteria toxins and Maryland Department of the Environment (MDE) can be asked to conduct additional testing.
+Because field testing for PC is semi-quantitative screening method, further quantitative testing for cyanobacteria / toxins occurs if warranted by elevated or rapidly rising PC field readings.
+Cyanobacteria become a greater concern when PC readings rise rapidly and are well in excess of 100 ug/L. When PC and or criteria are exceeded, toxin test strips are used to determine if Maryland Department of the Environment (MDE) may conduct additional testing.